CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 Sources

 1. There are 42 representatives in the House of Representatives, with 2/3 coming from the Federation and 1/3 coming from the Republika Srpska; and 15 representatives in the House of Peoples, with 5 Bosniak Representatives, 5 Croatian Representatives, and 5 Serbian representatives, with the Serbian Representative being indirectly elected by the National Assembly of the Republika Srpska and the Bosniaks Reps.
-And Croatian Representatives are indirectly elected by the House of Peoples of the Federation.
+The House of Peoples of the Federation indirectly elects Croatian Representatives.

 2. Its consociational character created a highly decentralized political system with four tiers of law-making authority (one state, two entities, ten cantons in the Federation, and Brko District).